-Sync and track issues and pull requests.
+Forecast's GitHub integration allows you to sync and track issues and to pull requests.

 - Go to the GitHub integration page and click Install.
 Follow the on-screen instructions and give the integration to the repositories that you wish to integrate with from Forecast.